lintermanlab/B_flu_scRNAseq/README.md

-## Package outline
+## Repository outline

-This code supports the manuscript Carr et al. BioRxiv 2021 https://biorxiv.org/cgi/content/short/2021.03.04.433942v1
+This code supports the manuscript Carr _et al._ BioRxiv 2021 https://biorxiv.org/cgi/content/short/2021.03.04.433942v1.
+The corresponding GEO accession is GSE167823 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE167823.

-This repository was created using RStudio and github version control.
+- This repository was created using RStudio and github version control.

-R code is provided in Rmarkdown.
+- R code is provided in Rmarkdown.
 Each .Rmd is 'knitted' to pdf.

-To execute locally, it requires RStudio and R verion 3.6.1.
+- To execute locally, it requires RStudio and R verion 3.6.1.
 Code has not been tested on later versions of R. (R>4 is likely to give peculiar results as its handling of file import is changed.)

 ### cohort_2016_17 directory